Tag: Claude AI Pricing

 • Most recent knowledge cutoff — January 2026, versus August 2025 (reliable) for Sonnet and February 2025 (reliable) for Haiku.

-Use Opus 4.7 for: complex architecture decisions, large codebase analysis, multi-agent orchestration tasks, outputs that require more than 64K tokens, tasks demanding the latest possible knowledge, and any work where you need the absolute frontier of Anthropic’s reasoning capability.
+Use Opus 4.8 for: complex architecture decisions, large codebase analysis, multi-agent orchestration tasks, outputs that require more than 64K tokens, tasks demanding the latest possible knowledge, and any work where you need Opus-tier reasoning with zero data retention (Fable 5 is the absolute frontier, but does not support ZDR).

 Claude Sonnet 4.6: The Workhorse